mkp170791/numpy/doc/source/user/building.rst

     python setup.py build -j 4 install --prefix $HOME/.local

-This will compile numpy on 4 CPUs and install it into the specified prefix. to perform a parallel in-place build, run::
+This will compile numpy_demo on 4 CPUs and install it into the specified prefix. to perform a parallel in-place build, run::

     python setup.py build_ext --inplace -j 4